ArtoriasCode/jwtgo/README.md

 ## 📝 Request flow without JWT authentication middleware
 ![Image](https://raw.githubusercontent.com/ArtoriasCode/jwtgo/refs/heads/main/assets/without-jwt.png)

+Without an authentication mechanism, any user can access any API endpoint.

 ## 📝 Request flow with JWT authentication middleware
 ![Image](https://raw.githubusercontent.com/ArtoriasCode/jwtgo/refs/heads/main/assets/with-jwt.png)

+With an authentication mechanism you can restrict some API endpoints to users / specific roles etc.

 ## 🔨 How to run the project?
 First, download it and navigate to the root directory: